Inspection items for overhead cranes in regular service

 Section 1910.179(e)(6), for instance, brings attention to the moving parts of machine guards.
 OSHA mandates that “guards shall be securely fastened” under this provision.
 Therefore, your checklist for overhead crane inspection must contain a section that ensures the secure fastening of guards so that you are sure of its safety and compliance with OSHA regulations.

 Bear in mind that, depending on the various aspects of the safety standard required, creating multiple checklists can come in handy.
 The less regular but more rigorous checks can be preserved for the more comprehensive parts of the examination.
 While the required time commitment may be daunting, it’s worth taking such time to go through & validate your compliance with each standard to guarantee your compliance with the laws of OSHA.

 In Need of Overhead Crane Inspection Services?

-Total Equipment Training specializes in annual overhead crane inspection services.
-Our team of experienced heavy equipment professionals uses an extensive crane inspection checklist to deliver a comprehensive examination of your machines.
-Once your equipment clears our comprehensive crane inspection, you can get back to work knowing your machine is up to OSHA standards and your crew is safe to do what they do best.
+Total Equipment Equipment specializes in annual services for overhead crane inspections.
+To provide a comprehensive examination of your machines, our team of experienced heavy equipment professionals uses an extensive crane inspection checklist.
+When our thorough crane inspection clears your equipment, you can get back to work ensuring that your system is up to OSHA standards and your team is safe to do what they do best.

 We used Total Equipment Training’s highly qualified inspector to examine our overhead cranes for any deficiencies or safety hazards.
 Luckily none of our cranes needed to be removed from service, and our records are filed safely now.
 Thanks!